-Are you looking to kick start your investment journey, but don't know where to start?
+Are you looking to learn how to buy stocks in Canada, but don't know where to start?

 It's likely you've heard of dividend stocks, but you may be wondering, what are dividends?

 Dividend investing is also referred to as "income investing".
 The two terms can mean the same thing.
 Income investing can mean investing in dividend paying securities, while also describing the goal of investing to generate income.

 I decided to construct a brand new article, one that is going to cover not only what a dividend is, but how dividends are declared, what eligible dividends are, cash vs stock dividends, among other things.